Loveable Lemons

 boiling potatoes in a silver pot.

-Step 2: Cook the potatoes over medium-high heat.
-Bring the water to a boil.
-Boil for 10-15 minutes or until potatoes are fork-tender.
+Step 2: Cook the potatoes Bring the pot to a boil over medium-high heat, then cook for 10-15 minutes, or until the potatoes are fork-tender.

 .